 Perinatology is a subspecialty of obstetrics and gynecology.
-The perinatologist assists obstetricians and other health care providers in delivering individualized, risk-appropriate care for pregnant women at risk for adverse maternal, fetal or neonatal outcomes.
+A perinatologist assists obstetricians and other healthcare providers in delivering individualized, special care for the fetus and for complicated, high-risk pregnancies.

 The perinatologist evaluates and provides advice to women who want to have a baby but who worry they may be at risk for complications.
 This includes women who have an underlying medical illness such as diabetes or hypertension or those who must consider the possibility of genetic complications.
 The perinatologist provides all pertinent information needed to assist couples in making informed decisions, and then provides guidance and support for the chosen course of action.